bitovi/academy/src/react/11-state.md

 Now imagine our layout requires a button to confirm the `savedText` change, but the button appears in a different part of the page!
 How will we modify the state in a different component?

-Lucky for us, values and setters from `useState` are standard javascript variables and can be passed as `props`.
+Lucky for us, values and setters from `useState` are standard JavaScript variables and can be passed as `props`.
 We can create a 'Container' component to hold the state where both Display and Button components have access. _Consider the following structure:_

 ```jsx
 function WrapperContainer() {